777arc/textbook/content/filters.rst

 Filter Representation
 *************************

 For most filters we will see (known as FIR, or Finite Impulse Response, type filters), we can represent the filter itself with a single array of floats.
-For symmetrical filters that shift frequency components in time, these floats will be real (versus complex), and there tends to be an odd number of them.
+For filters symmetrical in the frequency domain, these floats will be real (versus complex), and there tends to be an odd number of them.
 We call this array of floats "filter taps".
 We often use :math:`h` as the symbol for filter taps.
 Here is an example of a set of filter taps, which define one filter:

 .. code-block:: python